Introduction to Google Analytics

 - understand exactly what contributes to your success online; and • see when people sign up, download, or view anything on your site.

-Stephen Rowe is a Deputy Director at Leadership Institute where he trains thousands on digital and political technology across the country every year.
+Stephen Rowe is the Director of Digital Training at Leadership Institute where he's trained 12,000+ activists on digital and political technology across the world.

-Before joining LI, Stephen was the Editor-in-Chief of Hypeline where he executed its start-up, website re-design and achieved over 12 million page views in one calendar year.
+Before joining LI, Stephen was the Editor-in-Chief of Turning Point USA's Hypeline where he executed its start-up, website re-design, and achieved over 12.8 million page views in one calendar year.

 Stephen has been listed on multiple 30 under 30 awards.
-His work has been featured on Fox News, Fox Business, The Blaze, The Daily Caller, The Washington Times, Townhall, Breitbart, and The Daily Wire.
+His work has been featured on Fox News, Fox Business, The Daily Caller, The Washington Times, Townhall, Breitbart, and The Daily Wire.

 Stephen grew up in Montana, the "Treasure State".